Mortgage Loan Programs.

 - Buy the property as your Primary Residence

-- Medical collections are OK!
+- Medical collections to a certain limit are OK!

 - Not have a bankruptcy in the last two years

 The applicant must complete a home buyer education course or pre-purchase counseling course in order to qualify for this grant.

 An FHA 203(k) loans lets you renovate and purchase or refinance your existing home to upgrade and remodel, all in one loan!.
 An FHA 203(k) Loan can provide you the financing needed for home improvements projects without tapping into your savings account.